Rural reflections March 31, 2024

 My experience won't be yours, but for what it's worth, here is my 2 1/2 cents:

 If you are interested in working outside of MM1/MM2 etc, then ask around.
-There are multiple models - from the one Dr Jo Butterfield is doing as a QHealth/GP Locum 1:2 DIDO from the Sunshine Coast to Tara and the one Dr Maggie Robin used to do 1:4 FIFO GPO roster from Brisbane to Charleville, to the Brisbane GPs who are providing TH support to Goondiwindi Medical Clinic, Drs Yong Suk Jeon and Aye Aung, to the GPs who are working with Dr Sarah McLay in Clermont, to the VIP model being researched and part funded (I think) by UQ https://medical-school.uq.edu.au/.../virtual-integrated... to the work I have started to do in the past month.
+There are multiple models - from the one Dr Jo Butterfield is doing as a QHealth/GP Locum 1:2 DIDO from the Sunshine Coast to Tara and the one Dr Maggie Robin used to do 1:4 FIFO GPO roster from Brisbane to Charleville, to the Brisbane GPs who are providing TH support to Goondiwindi Medical Clinic, Drs Yong Suk Jeon and Aye Aung, to the VIP model being researched and part funded (I think) by UQ https://medical-school.uq.edu.au/.../virtual-integrated... to the work I have started to do in the past month.

 If you've missed my previous posts, I am providing TH support one session a week and I will provide F2F services for 1 week at a time 2 - 3 weeks a year.